Everything is Possible in India: The power of mantra

 Busted again.

-I laughed at how quickly I run back to my suffering (which exists in time.
-Time = mind), and the relief to free myself of it.
+I laughed at how quickly I ran back to my suffering, and with relief to free myself of it.

 “Yes!
 Thank You.”
 I said as I walked out of the store.